 You’ll also be asked to confirm the vote that approved your amendments, so make sure you’ve got information for the shareholder or director vote that was cast.

 Now it’s time to file your amendment paperwork.
-You can do this online through Business Express or by downloading the “Articles of Amendment” form and filing by mail (or in-person) with the Department of Assessments and Taxation.
-With either method, you’ll need to input all the information you gathered during step 2.
+You can do this online through Maryland Business Express or by downloading the “Articles of Amendment for a Maryland Corporation” form and filing by mail (or in person) with the Department of Assessments and Taxation.
+With either method, you’ll need to input all the information you gathered during Step 2.

-If you only need to update your business address or change your registered agent, you aren’t required to file the Articles of Amendment.
+If you only need to update your business address or change your resident agent/office, you aren’t required to file the Articles of Amendment.
 You can use a simpler form, the “Resolution to Change Principal Office or Resident Agent.”
 This form is cheaper, too (just $25 at the time of this writing).

 That said, if you need to make other changes on top of these changes, then you’ll need to stick with the full Articles of Amendment form.